ome/omero-guide-introduction/docs/group-user-management.rst

 *Set up OMERO server to email users*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you are a full administrator or a `restricted administrator <https://docs.openmicroscopy.org/omero/latest/sysadmins/restricted-admins.html>`_
+If you are a full administrator or an `administrator with restricted privileges <https://docs.openmicroscopy.org/omero/latest/sysadmins/restricted-admins.html>`_
 with any or no privileges, you can email OMERO users.
 This can be helpful for example to inform users about downtimes, new features, or imminent changes
 regarding OMERO.